This article is going to talk about some of the best positive parenting quotes we could find.

 In other words, you want your kids to hopefully be a better person than you were based on learning from your mistakes.

-What is your favorite positive quotes about parenting?
+What are your favorite positive quotes about parenting?
+Let us know in the comment section below.